merchantinresidence/abra-docs/schema.md

 #### Example

-Showing an banner with a discount icon and some text
+Showing a banner with a discount icon and some text

 ```json
 {